Miles walked: today 16.9 cumulative 151.5

 I stopped at Wadebridge for coffee and it really started to rain.
 Fortunately the next section of the old railway is lined by trees but I had planned a leisurely walk with the hope of sitting quietly and seeing otters.
 Instead it was head down and keep walking.
 There is a steam railway just before Bodmin

 No, I didn’t cheat!
-I had hoped to whet my appetite with a view of Bodmin Moor but it was shrouded in mist.
-I can’t really grumble as I kept fairly dry for the last 2 weeks despite the weather afflicting most of the country.
+I had hoped to whet my appetite for the next stage of the walk with a view of Bodmin Moor but it was shrouded in mist.
+I can’t really grumble as I have kept fairly dry for the last 2 weeks despite the wet weather afflicting most of the country.